Cactoidal/Time-Crystal/godot/README.md

 If I have time, I'd like to try modeling low poly versions in Blender.
 For now, there's a rendering from Stable Diffusion.

 And yes, while I've been testing so far on Sepolia, I plan to switch to Avalanche Fuji for the final version.
-For future work after the hackathon, HyperSDK and subnets seem like a reasonable avenues to explore.
+For future work after the hackathon, HyperSDK and subnets seem like good avenues to explore.

 I'm particularly curious about embedding a light client in the game itself.
 As the game pulls more and more data from the chain, the reliability of the RPC node has become increasingly important.
 I would think that a local node would be by far the best option, if it's possible to get a client light enough to distribute with the game.